Liability insurance crisis

-The Impact of the Crisis
+Impact

 During the period from 1984 to 1987, premiums for general liability increased from about $6.5 billion to approximately $19.5 billion.
 In addition to increases in premium, many insurers took the following measures to limit the number and cost of claims: 1) changed policy coverage from an occurrence to a claims-made basis; 2) expanded exclusions; 3) raised deductibles; and 4) lowered policy limits on a per-claim basis, and 5) introduced the notion of aggregate total exposure.

 The resulting crisis adversely affected a diverse range of organizations, including municipalities, social service providers and pharmaceutical, aircraft, sports equipment, and medical device companies.
 Many organizations in the nonprofit and government sector could no longer offer social, medical or recreational services due to the prohibitive cost or unavailability of liability coverage.

 Reaction to the crisis was widespread in the public media.
 Public policy advocates expressed concern about the impact on human services.
 In California, for example, testimony was given before the California Assembly regarding the significant loss of human service programs such as foster care, group homes, and health services caused by soaring premiums and widespread policy cancellation.

-Causes of the Crisis
+Causes

 Various theories among academics, government, insurers, consumers, and regulators have been put forth regarding the causes of the crisis.